Wideband THz Multi-User Downlink Communications with Leaky Wave Antennas: LWA-Aided Downlink Beamforming

-\textbf{\ac{lwa} Configuration:} As the sum-rate objective is non-convex in $b$ and $L$, and since both optimization variables are scalars taking value in some bounded range, we tune $b$ and $L$ for fixed $\{P _{n} \}$ using a grid search.
-Specifically, we divide the ranges $[b_{\min},b_{\max}]$ and $[L_{\min},L_{\max}]$ into uniformly spaced grids, denoted by $\mySet{B}_{\rm grid}$ and $\mySet{L}_{\rm grid}$, respectively.
-At the $i$th iteration, we scan all possible combinations on the grid to set
+Since the sum rate objective is a non-convex function of $b$ and $L$, and both optimization decision variables are scalars taking value in some bounded range, we tune $b$ and $L$ for fixed $\{P _{n} \}_{n=1}^N$ and $\{\mySet{S}_n\}_{n=1}^N$ using a grid search.
+Specifically, we divide the ranges $[b_{\min},b_{\max}]$ and $[L_{\min},L_{\max}]$ into uniformly spaced grids, denoted by $\mySet{B}_{\rm grid}$ and $\mySet{L}_{\rm grid}$, respectively, such that the constraints in \eqref{eqn:b_constraint} and \eqref{eqn:L_constraint} are satisfied.
+By substituting these values in the optimization problem \eqref{eq:rate optimization}, all the constraints are redundant.
+Thus, we obtain that, at each $i$th iteration, one should scan all possible combinations on the grid to set as follows:

-\textbf{Power Allocation:} For a fixed \ac{lwa} configuration, maximizing the sum-rate with respect to $\{P _{n} \}_{n=1}^N$ becomes conventional spectral power allocation, which is solved via waterfilling~\cite[Ch.
-5.3]{tse2005fundamentals}.
-Accordingly, once $b^{(i)}$ and $L^{(i)}$ are fixed, we set the powers at each $i$th iteration as follows::
+It can be seen that the complexity of solving \eqref{eq:b,L grid} depends on the grid resolution, as it involves $|\mySet{B}_{\rm grid}||\mySet{L}_{\rm grid}|$ ($|\cdot|$ returns the set cardinality) evaluations of the sum rate objective.